 Fair values are calculated by reference to the prevailing interest differential and spot exchange rate as of the reporting date, taking into account the remaining term to maturity of the derivative instruments.
-For the stock warrants, fair values are determined based on quoted prices.

 Net assets attributable to unitholders of a mutual fund subsidiary Fair values are estimated using published net asset value (NAV).